-Members of 566 federally recognized American Indian and Alaska Native Tribes and their descendants are eligible for services provided by the Indian Health Service (IHS).
-The IHS is an agency within the Department of Health and Human Services that provides a comprehensive health service delivery system for approximately 2.1 million of the nation’s estimated 3.4 million American Indians and Alaska Natives (American Indian and Alaska Native alone; bridged 2000 census).
-Its annual appropriation is approximately $4.1 billion.
+Members of 573 federally recognized American Indian and Alaska Native Tribes and their descendants are eligible for services provided by the Indian Health Service (IHS).
+The IHS is an agency within the Department of Health and Human Services that provides a comprehensive health service delivery system for approximately 2.56 million of the nation’s estimated 5.2 million American Indians and Alaska Natives.
 The IHS strives for maximum tribal involvement in meeting the health needs of its service population, who live mainly on or near reservations and in rural communities, mostly in the western United States and Alaska.

-Diseases of the heart, malignant neoplasm, unintentional injuries, and diabetes mellitus are leading causes of American Indian and Alaska Native deaths (2005-2007).
+Diseases of the heart, malignant neoplasm, unintentional injuries, and diabetes are leading causes of American Indian and Alaska Native deaths (2009-2011).

-American Indians and Alaska Natives born today have a life expectancy that is 4.1 years less than the U.S. all races population (73.6 years to 77.7 years, respectively; 2005-2007 rates).
+American Indians and Alaska Natives born today have a life expectancy that is 5.5 years less than the U.S. all races population (73.0 years to 78.5 years, respectively).

 MORTALITY DISPARITY RATES